-The fact that these SCMs are relatively simple to deal with (because we do not have to worry about non-existence or non-uniqueness of solutions) motivated their name.
-Even though simplicity is a strong assumption, the class of simple SCMs is more expressive than the class of L-CBNs since it allows to model causal cycles, to some extent.
+The fact that these iSCMs are relatively simple to deal with (because we do not have to worry about non-existence or non-uniqueness of solutions) motivated their name.
+Even though simplicity is a strong assumption, the class of simple iSCMs is more expressive than the class of L-CBNs, since it allows to model causal cycles to some extent.
+In particular, some of the examples at the beginning of this Chapter (in Section 6.1) can be dealt with using the class of simple iSCMs.